-FFP and FPA have collaborated for many years.
+FFP and FPA have collaborated for many years, with FFP’s grants supporting FPA’s efforts to activate financial planning volunteers to deliver pro bono services to people in need.
 In response to the 9/11 terrorist attacks, FFP provided grant funding to FPA to support the development of a national program designed to assist financial planners who were providing pro bono services to people impacted by the attack, including victims, their families and first responders.